femoral/tn-calculator-api/README.md

 ## Description

 This is a calculator API that can perform basic arithmetic operations.
+Made for [tn-calculator-app](https://github.com/femoral/tn-calculator-app).
 It is built using Node.js, Express.js and PostgreSQL.

 ## Pre requisites